Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 5. Chosen block is verified, and added to the current chain.
 6. Validation and consensus process are carried out by special peer nodes called miners.
 These are powerful computers executing software defined by the blockchain protocol.

+## Bitcoin transaction

-Let's discuss the details of a single transaction in bitcoin:
+Let's discuss the details of a single transaction in bitcoin.

 #### UTXO